-Whether you’ve already read the book or you’re going to on Wednesday, it will be fun to put a few simple surprises to remind your kids that it will be a Wacky Wednesday.
+Whether you’ve already read the book or you’re going to this Wednesday, it will be fun to put together a few simple surprises to remind your kids that it will be a Wacky Wednesday.

-Wacky Wednesday ideas to surprise your kids:
+Wacky Wednesday ideas to surprise your kids at home or school:

-- Turn furniture around or upside down
+3. Turn furniture around or upside down:

-- Put hats on your lamps
+4. Put hats on your lamps and fans:

 5 Easy Wacky Wednesday Craft Ideas